mohammad-oghli/Image-Super-Res/readme.md

 result
 </pre>
 -It will return two **np arrays** representing:
-* Original image reshaped to the target resolution of the model.
+* Original image reshaped to the target resolution of the model
 * Super resolution image

 you can save result images in variables